Irish Names for Girls: Unique and Lovely Baby Names from Ireland

 Pronounced: EE-fuh

-Aoife is a one of the most popular Irish female names, where it ranks as the third most common feminine given name.
+Aoife is one of the most popular Irish female names, where it ranks as the third most common feminine given name.
 It is also found among Irish diaspora communities in other parts of the world.

-In legend Aoife was the evil step mother of the children of Lir (their mother was her sister Aoibh).
+In legend, Aoife was the evil stepmother of the children of Lir (their mother was her sister Aoibh).
 In the Ulster cycle she was also the lover of Cu Chulainn and bore his only son Connlach.

 Irish Girls Names Beginning with B